OpenMDAO/OpenMDAO/openmdao/docs/features/devtools/inst_profile.rst

     from openmdao.devtools import iprofile

-    # you can define your own custom set of methods to track here
-    methods = {
-    }
+    # we'll just use defaults here, but we could change the methods to profile in the call to setup()
     iprofile.setup()
     iprofile.start()